1728 Alberni St and 735 Bidwell St rezoning application

 The data sheet for the project indicates an "AVG floor plate size" of 5,498.3 sq. ft.
 Maximum tower floor plate was a topic of significant discussion during the West End plan process.
 Can you advise: 1.
 What the applicant means by "AVG" (presumably "average") and given that the West End Plan has no "averaging" provisions for this measure how the applicant has applied averaging to this statistics?
 And 2.) whether the City has confirmed that the figure provided by the applicant has been calculated in accordance with the City specifications and includes all floor area on the floor (including elevators, corridors, and stairwells), with the exception of exterior balconies?
 Thank you.

-WestEnder1 asked about 3 years ago
+WestEnder1 asked over 3 years ago

 Average in this case includes levels below the residential tower.
 Technical details, including measurements, will be part of the technical check that the City performs.
 Note that this application is still in review.